 If you are convicted of DUI, your punishment will vary depending on your history.

-First-Time Offenders―Your license will be revoked for anywhere from 30 days to one year.
+1st offense ―Your license will be revoked for anywhere from 30 days to 1 year.
 In some cases, you may be allowed to drive to and from work, or to an approved alcohol counseling program.

-Second-Time Offenders―Your license will be revoked for at least one year.
+2nd offense ―Your license will be revoked for at least 1 year.
 You may be allowed to drive to and from work after successfully completing a court-approved alcohol-treatment program.
-If you're caught driving (outside of what's permitted) you'll have to spend at least three days in jail.
+If you're caught driving (outside of what's permitted) you'll have to spend at least 3 days in jail.

-Third-Time Offenders―Your license will be revoked for at least one year.
+3rd offense ―Your license will be revoked for at least 1 year.
 You will not be allowed to drive to and from work.
 And, if you are caught driving, you'll be incarcerated for at least 10 days.

-Fourth-Time (and Subsequent) Offenders―Your license will be revoked for at least two years.
+4th offense ―Your license will be revoked for at least 2 years.
 You will not be allowed to drive to and from work.
 If you're caught driving, you will spend at least 20 days in jail.

 All offenders will also be faced with court costs and fines.